 (Nominations accepted 1 May through 1 October.)

 Nominations for the Forbes Norris Award are considered from 1 May through 1 October annually; the awards are presented each year during the opening ceremony of the International Symposium on ALS/MND.
+If there are no qualified candidates nominated in a particular year, the award will not be granted.

 1994 Professor Vincent Meininger